-Medicare Advantage Plans cover Part A, hospital and Part B, medical benefits, and are available from private insurers.
-They can have a range of premiums, costs and rules, and may offer prescription drug coverage.
+Medicare Advantage Plans cover Part A, hospital, and Part B, medical benefits, and are available from private insurers.
+They can have a range of premiums, costs and rules, and may or may not offer prescription drug coverage.
 Some also offer limited dental, vision and hearing aid insurance.
-You usually pay your Part B premium in addition to the Medicare Advantage Premium.4 For example, a Medicare Advantage plan can be purchased from a Health Maintenance Organization (HMO), which restricts you to the doctors, other health care providers and hospitals in its network.
+You usually pay your Part B premium in addition to the Medicare Advantage Premium.4

+There are generally two types of Medicare Advantage plans - a Health Maintenance Organization (HMO) and a Preferred Provider Organization (PPO).
+If you purchase an HMO, you are restricted to the doctors, other health care providers and hospitals in its network.
 There are special rules for emergencies.
-Under an HMO, you must have a primary care physician, who must authorize referrals before you can see specialists.5

-Medicare Advantage plans are also sold by Preferred Provider Organizations (PPOs).
+Under an HMO, you must have a primary care physician, who must authorize referrals before you can see specialists.5 Medicare Advantage plans are also sold as PPOs.
 PPOs establish a network of physicians for whom you pay less than if you go outside the network.
 A PPO plan isn't the same as Original Medicare with a Medigap Supplement; usually you pay extra for the additional benefits.6